 On Thursday, we held an event to promote discussion on the school administration’s plans to enact a smoking ban in November of 2013.
 Borrowing the idea from Carlos Alfaro and Moriah Costa, Students For Liberty Executive Board Members and students at Arizona State University, our chapter hosted the event to emphasize the importance of keeping personal decisions just that — personal.

 At noon, we set up a table that had donuts and cigarettes at one end contrasted by the apples and anti-smoking leaflets at the other.
 The point we were making was that choosing a healthy lifestyle over an unhealthy one should be left-up to individuals, or more concretely, having some students choose apples over donuts being just as applicable to smoking.
+Smoking can cause many problems and one can go to numan to talk to medical experts on the kind of medicines they can take.

 Crowds of students gathering around to see what we were doing.